antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 As the diagram above indicates, I intend to use that framework to narrate data wrangling Raku code with natural languages.
 Also, of course, translate into other programing languages.

+**Remark:** For a long time I used the principle "the clothes have not emperor", [AAv1], which, of course belongs to the "Raku-for-prediction" approach.
+By endowing Raku with (i) data wrangling capabilities, and (ii) the ability to generate data wrangling Raku code, I would say that those clothes might get properly manned.
+And vice versa -- the shoemaker's children will hop around properly shod.

 ------

 ## Datum fundamentum